-- A. A sanitary sewer system shall be installed at the expense of the subdivider or, if in the opinion of the Board service to each lot by a sanitary sewer system is not feasible, the Board may allow individual subsurface wastewater disposal systems to be used. - B. A developer shall submit plans for subsurface wastewater disposal designed by a professional engineer and/or licensed site evaluator, as appropriate, in full compliance with the requirements of the State of Maine Plumbing Code, except as noted herein or in Chapter 315, Zoning. - C. Connections and/or extensions to a public sanitary sewer line shall comply with the requirements of Chapter 216, Sewers, and/or sewer extension design specifications for the Town of Cumberland. - D. The subdivider shall apply to the appropriate municipal agencies for certification that the proposed connection(s) and/or extension(s) will not be a burden on the system. - E. The Board may require a hydrogeologic evaluation where it is concerned about possible groundwater or surface water contamination.
+A. A sanitary sewer system shall be installed at the expense of the subdivider_Applicant or, if in the opinion of the Board_Planning Board service to each lot by a sanitary sewer system is not feasible, the Board Planning Board may allow individual subsurface wastewater disposal systems to be used.

+B. An Applicant shall submit plans for subsurface wastewater disposal designed by a engineer and/or licensed site evaluator, as appropriate, in full compliance with the requirements of the State of Maine Plumbing Code, except as noted herein or in Chapter 315, Zoning.

+C. Connections and/or extensions to a public sanitary sewer line shall comply with the requirements of Chapter 216, Sewers, and/or sewer extension design specifications for the Town of Cumberland.

+D. The subdivider_Applicant shall apply to the appropriate municipal agencies for certification that the proposed connection(s) and/or extension(s) will not be a burden on the system.

+E. The Board_Planning Board may require a hydrogeologic evaluation where it is concerned about possible groundwater or surface water contamination.
 Any cluster system shall require a hydrogeologic investigation.
-The investigation could involve soil borings and installing groundwater observation wells, measurement of groundwater elevation at wells, estimation of the direction and rate of groundwater flow, hydraulic mounding estimate beneath any leach field, measurement of existing groundwater and/or surface water quality, identification of existing water supply wells or springs on abutting properties, and a projection by analytical methods of groundwater and/or surface water quality within and at the property boundaries as a result of development. - F. The developer shall specify the location, both horizontally and vertically, of on-site well and subsurface wastewater disposal systems to avoid contamination of proposed or existing water supplies by subsurface wastewater disposal system effluent.
-No development or use of land shall result in existing groundwater quality exceeding 50% of the physical, biological, chemical and radiological levels for raw and untreated drinking water supply sources specified in the Maine state drinking water regulations.
+The investigation could involve soil borings and installing groundwater observation wells, measurement of groundwater elevation at wells, estimation of the direction and rate of groundwater flow, hydraulic mounding estimate beneath any leach field, measurement of existing groundwater and/or surface water quality, identification of existing water supply wells or springs on abutting properties, and a projection by analytical methods of groundwater and/or surface water quality within and at the property boundaries as a result of development_subdivision.

+F. The Applicant shall specify the location, both horizontally and vertically, of on-site well and subsurface wastewater disposal systems to avoid contamination of proposed or existing water supplies by subsurface wastewater disposal system effluent.
+No development_subdivision or use of land shall result in existing groundwater quality exceeding 50% of the physical, biological, chemical and radiological levels for raw and untreated drinking water supply sources specified in the Maine state drinking water regulations.
 If existing groundwater quality is inferior to the state drinking water regulations, the developer or landowner will not degrade the water quality any further.
 This criterion shall apply to the property boundaries' existing and proposed water supply wells and springs.
-If the hydrogeologic evaluation and projection of groundwater and/or surface water quality (Subsection E above) show that the effect of the development or use of land will be to exceed whichever of these groundwater quality standards applies, that will be the basis for denial of the application.
+If the hydrogeologic evaluation and projection of groundwater and/or surface water quality (Subsection E above) show that the effect of the development_subdivision or use of land will be to exceed whichever of these groundwater quality standards applies, that will be the basis for denial of the application.

-§ 250-382 Trees, open spacecommon open spaces and planting screens.
+§ 250-38 Trees, common open spaces and planting screens.

 A. Street trees, esplanades, and open green spaces may be required at the discretion of the Planning Board.
-Where such improvements are required, they shall be incorporated in the final plan and executed by the subdivider as construction of the subdivision progresses.
+Where such improvements are required, they shall be incorporated in the final plan and executed by the subdivider_Applicant as construction of the Subdivision_progresses sSubdivision progresses.

-B. The subdivision design shall minimize the possibility of noise pollution either from within or without the development (from highway or industrial sources) by providing and maintaining a planting screen easement at least 20 feet wide, except as may otherwise be required by Chapter 315, Zoning, between abutting properties that are so endangered.
+B. The sbubdivision design shall minimize the possibility of noise pollution either from within or without the development_subdivision (from highway or industrial sources) by providing and maintaining a planting screen easement at least 20 feet wide, except as may otherwise be required by Chapter 315, Zoning, between abutting properties that are so endangered.

-Article XVI Street Design and Construction Standards
+Article X Street Design and Construction Standards

-§ 250-393 General street standards.
+§ 250-39 General street standards.